chaosprint/glicol/README.md

 ~mod: sin 0.5 >> mul 0.3 >> add 0.5
 ```
+### 2. What you see is what you get
 For interaction, Glicol choose a WYSIWYG (what-you-see-is-what-you-get) paradigm.
 Under the hood, Glicol has implemented LCS algorithm to dynamically update the graph in real-time.
-Together with code preprocessing, Glicol provides smooth transition for oscillators and the `mul` node.
+### 3. Zero-installation

 You can learn Glicol, find music example and create decentralised collaboration on its web interface: